 - 2.1.1.
-This policy must be read in conjunction with 'Keeping children safe in education' (September 2023), which is statutory guidance to be read and followed and alongside 'Working together to safeguard children' (July 2018), a guide to inter-agency working to safeguard and promote the welfare of children. - 2.1.2.
+This policy must be read in conjunction with 'Keeping children safe in education' (September 2024), which is statutory guidance to be read and followed and alongside 'Working together to safeguard children' (July 2018), a guide to inter-agency working to safeguard and promote the welfare of children. - 2.1.2.
 In addition, the advice in Department for Education Sexual violence and sexual harassment between children in schools and colleges must also be followed. - 2.1.3.
-These documents are available via the following links: - Working Together to Safeguard Children 2018 (publishing.service.gov.uk) - Keeping children safe in education 2023 (publishing.service.gov.uk) - Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)
+These documents are available via the following links: - Working Together to Safeguard Children 2018 (publishing.service.gov.uk) - Keeping children safe in education 2024 https://assets.publishing.service.gov.uk/media/6650a1967b792ffff71a83e8/Keeping_children_safee in education 2024.pdf - Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)